Prefix Sum Array Technique

 // use the prefix sum array 'count' to query score segments

-Prefix Sum in 2D Matrix
+Prefix Sum in a 2D Matrix

 304. Range Sum Query 2D - Immutable | LeetCode | 🟠